Please click the button to the right for each rule in oral tests category.

-Entry Limit: 2 entries per school (Level 4 only; EXCEPTION: If a school has no Level 4 students attending contest, Level 3 contestants may enter, but with the understanding that they will be competing against Level 4 contestants.)
+Entry Limit: 2 contestants per level, per school: Level 4 & Advantaged only (EXCEPTION: If a school has no Level 4 students or advantaged speakers attending contest, Level 3 contestants may enter, but with the understanding that they will be competing against Level 4 contestants.)

 Time Limit: 2-4 minutes